ln191/Delegate_Event_Lambda_Ex/README.md

 ### Delegates is Composable
-One can add multiple method on to an delegate. if we modifi the code above to the following
+One can add multiple method on to an delegate. if we modify the code above to the following
 ```
 ...
 myDelegate cal = myPlusFunc;